skyzyx/set-game-demo/README.rst

     are all the same or all different.”*

-This is phrased ambiguously, and the examples given lead me to believe that the following is a better description of the rules.
+This is phrased ambiguously, and the examples given lead me to believe that the following is a more specific description of the rules.

 -  Take 3 cards and look at each of their properties one-by-one.
 -  If all cards have a different value for that property OR all cards